 Status: Ongoing

 The Hikurangi Sports Project Control Group have been working alongside WDC and Sport Northland to identify the sporting needs for Hikurangi and develop a vision for a sporting hub located on Park Street.
-The group has reached the point of drafting a concept plan to present to council to gain seed funding from the WDC 2024 LTP.
-Further community consultation will take place as the project progresses.
+The group has Incorporated as a Society, has received seed funding from WDC, and has engaged consultants to prepare the Masterplan and Business Plan which will identify the design and logistics of future amenities and management.
+The Hub is currently in the design stage, which is under public consultation.

 ---------------------------------------------------------------------------------------------------